PrakamyaKhare/DSA/README.md

 # DSA
-This folder contains all the algorithms which i have implemented on my own.
+This folder contains all the algorithms which I have implemented on my own.